Computer games ‘improve attention span’

 It is thought that the finding may help children adapt to the rapidly changing digital world and help workers who need to re-skill in the labour market.

-Bevalier, a professor of brain and cognitive sciences, will use the prize funds to also research the potential negative effects of exposing people to action video games.
+Bavelier, a professor of brain and cognitive sciences, will use the prize funds to also research the potential negative effects of exposing people to action video games.

 The CHF1 million Klaus J Jacobs prize is awarded every two years to outstanding scientific research projects in Switzerland.
 In addition to this prize, the Jacobs Foundationexternal link, set up by the entrepreneur Klaus J Jacobs in 1989, also supports research and scientific institutions with a budget of CHF40 million.